ashraf-s9s/clustercheck-iptables/README.md

 # clustercheck-iptables

-A background script to check Galera node availability and add a port redirection using iptables if Galera node is healthy.
-Derived from percona-clustercheck, but utilizing iptables port redirection instead of returning HTTP response.
-This allows TCP load balancer to perform health checks without custom monitoring port (percona-clustercheck runs on 9200 through xinetd).
+A background script that checks the availability of a Galera node, and adds a redirection port using iptables if the Galera node is healthy (instead of returning HTTP response).
+This allows other TCP-load balancers with limited health check capabilities to monitor the backend Galera nodes correctly.

-This script allowing other TCP load balancers to monitor Galera nodes correctly, namely:
+Other than HAProxy, you can now use your favorite reverse proxy to load balance requests across Galera nodes, namely:
 - nginx 1.9 (--with-stream)
 - keepalived
 - IPVS